 - Continued use of the camera while it is emitting smoke or strange odor, or while it is overheating creates the risk of fire and electric shock.
-Immediately perform the following steps whenever any of the above symptoms are present. - 1.
-Turn off the camera. - 2.
-Remove the battery from the camera, taking care to protect yourself against burn injury. - 3.
-Contact your dealer or nearest CASIO authorized service center.
+Immediately perform the following steps whenever any of the above symptoms are present. - Turn off the camera. - If you are using the AC adaptor to power the camera, unplug it from the wall outlet.
+If you are using battery power, remove the battery from the camera, taking care to protect yourself against burn injury. - Contact your dealer or nearest CASIO authorized service center.